35

 WA STATE BESS SAFETY LAWS

-See what you can do today →ROCHESTER, WA - THURSTON COUNTY
+ROCHESTER, WA - THURSTON COUNTY

 In March 26’, Thurston County approved a 5.4-megawatt lithium-ion Battery Energy Storage System at 7505 183rd Ave SW - on top of the drinking water aquifer for the entire area.
 Our fire chief opposed it.
 Nearly 500 residents (and counting) opposed it.
 The fight is not over.